nagibator2007/rsschool-cv/cv.md

 ## About myself:
-I am studying on 3rd semester on a programming course, my goal is learn everything new and interesting, i want to get knowledge and skills that will be enough for employment in the company.
+I am studying on 3rd course on a programming , my goal is learn everything new and interesting, i want to get knowledge and skills that will be enough for employment in the company.

 ## Skills: